ezsystems/commerce-documentation/docs/guide/search/search_cookbook/use_query_filter_in_product_search.md

 # Use query filter in product search

-## Introduction

-Filter by a search engine field in PHP.
+You can filter by a search engine field in PHP code in the following way:

-## Example Filter by type and brand

 ``` php
 use Siso\Bundle\SearchBundle\Api\SearchContext;